Instructions Reference

 #Text Value Templates

 XSLT 3.0 extends the AVT concept to text content with expand-text="yes".
-When enabled, {expression} works inside text nodes too — not just in attributes.
+When enabled, {expression} works inside text nodes, not only in attributes.

 <xsl:template match="product" expand-text="yes">